Clement-Okolo/Vectorless-Rag/README.md

 ## Demo

-The `data/` folder ships with three arXiv papers ready to query:
+The `data/` folder ships with an arXiv paper:

 | File | Paper |
 |------|-------|